The Boswell Sisters: Legacy

 Later groups such as the Pfister Sisters, the Stolen Sweets, Boswellmania, the Puppini Sisters, YazooZazz, the Spanish group O Sister!, the Italian trio Sorelle Marinetti, and the Israeli band the Hazelnuts imitated the sisters' recordings.
+Finnish group Merry Ladies has recorded their arrangements and some of them in Finnish language versions.
+Finnish broadcasting company YLE published a radio feature by Riina Katajavuori discussing the origins of Boswell Sisters music.
 Canada's Company B Jazz Band includes many Boswell Sisters arrangements in its repertoire and even created a set saluting the Boswells' appearance in Transatlantic Merry-Go-Round for the cover of their second album, Rock & Roll.
 The Ditty Bops have covered Boswell Sisters songs in concert.
 Caffeine Trio from Brazil also claims to have been influenced by them.
 There is also an Australian group, the Boswell Project, based in Adelaide, South Australia.
 A London harmony trio, The Haywood Sisters, have also recorded some Boswell Sisters hits and are greatly influenced by their style.

 In 2001, The Boswell Sisters, a major musical based on their lives, was produced at the Old Globe Theatre in San Diego.
 The play starred Michelle Duffy, Elizabeth Ward Land, and Amy Pietz and was produced by the same team that produced Forever Plaid.
 The show was a hit with audiences and a critical success, but failed to be picked up for a much hoped-for Broadway run.

 The Boswell Sisters were inducted into the Vocal Group Hall of Fame in 1998.
 At a ceremony covered by the Pfister Sisters, the Boswells were inducted into the Louisiana Music Hall of Fame in 2008.

 In 2014, Vet's daughter and granddaughter published The Boswell Legacy, the first comprehensive book on the life and times of the influential trio.
 The same year, the 52-track compilation double-CD Shout, Sister, Shout! was released by Retrospective Records.
 In his review of the album, Robert Christgau wrote of the Sisters: "They were so prolific and original that except for Billie [Holiday] and their fan Ella they were not just the premier jazz singers of the decade, rewriting melodies at will, but pop stars with a dozen top 10 singles.
 The Boswells didn’t just imitate instruments when the fancy struck them, they sang as though they were instruments, outswinging both the ‘30s competition and such heirs as Lambert, Hendricks and Ross."